 The National Senior Certificate stands as the final school certificate for learners in Grade 12.
 It guides study and work options after school in South Africa.
-Learners and parents must understand the different matric pass levels, as these levels shape future study paths.
+Learners and parents must understand the different matric pass levels, as these directly influence post-school study options.

-The results show how well a learner did in each subject.
+NSC results reflect how a learner has performed across subjects.
 They also show the level of study a learner may pursue next.
 This is why knowing the NSC pass requirements is important.
-It helps families make informed choices.
-It also helps learners plan for university or college study.
+It helps families make informed choices and helps learners plan for university or college study.

 Overview of the NSC System